1suchjp/ecomm-fulfillment-analytics/README.md

 # ecomm-fulfillment-analytics
 Operational analytics framework for monitoring fulfillment accuracy, issue trends, and OTIF performance across DTC and B2B channels.

-## Metrics Monitored
+## What was tracked -

 • Order fulfillment accuracy
 • Weekly operational issue counts
-• Damage classification by category
+• Damage classification and RCA
-• DTC & B2B fulfillment error tracking
+• DTC & B2B error trends
 • OTIF (On-Time-In-Full) performance

-## Overview
+## What this model  does

+In E-Commerce, fulfillment issues tend to get lost in the mix until they compound.
+This model reveals them early and ties them back to likely causes.

 This project analyzes ops performance for e-commerce order fulfillment, focusing on order accuracy, issue trends, damage root causes, and OTIF service levels.

-The goal is to provide issue visibility and detect process failures that may impact customer experience and/or fulfillment efficiency.

-## Operational Context
+## Operational fulfillment accuracy

-Orders are fulfilled across both direct-to-consumer (DTC) and business-to-business (B2B) sales channels.
+Orders are fulfilled across both DTC and B2B sales channels.

-Operational monitoring focuses on identifying fulfillment errors, damage incidents, and service-level deviations that occur during order processing and shipment handling.
+This metric is tracked weekly as the percentage of orders shipped without picking, packing, or labeling errors.

 ## Order Fulfillment Accuracy